Hold On To Yourself: The Soundtrack Of Loss, Memory, and Moments

 Hold on, hold on, hold on

 I included it on a mixtape for my mother that year.
 I thought it would help.
-Now it just feels dramatic:
+Now it just feels like the dramatic naivete of a lost 19 year old.
+My mom is now a 44 year old widow.
+We are worlds apart in our grief.

 Hold on